ucsb-csw8/s23/ref/gradescope.md

 ### Step 3.
 Choose the assignment to submit

 You should see Gradescope labs that you were assigned there.
-You will click on the one submit your work for that particular lab.
+You may click on one of them and submit your work for that particular lab.

 ![assignments](https://ucsb-csw8.github.io/s23/assets/images/gradescope/s3_assignments.png)